kurbaniec/swe-twelve-factor-app/FACTORS.md

 In terms of deploys, on the one hand there is the local development environment that I set up when I developed and tested the application.
 There is also an environment that mimics a production environment in a sense.
 When pushing on the `main` branch, a new Docker image is created and published to the GitHub container registry at https://github.com/kurbaniec/swe-twelve-factor-app/pkgs/container/dogorcat-service.

 If it were a real production application, one could simply add further steps to the [CI/CD pipeline of the project](https://github.com/kurbaniec/swe-twelve-factor-app/blob/main/.github/workflows/main.yml), e.g. deploy the created Docker image to the cloud to make it available to users.
-Also adding more environments like Staging would make sense in real-word application development.
+Also adding more environments like staging would make sense in real-word application development.

 ### Dependencies